Shift of conference to July 2022 due to COVID situation!

 The seminar will be opened with a welcome reception on Tuesday evening and conclude Friday at noon.

-Deadline for abstract submission is January 14th, 2022
+Deadline extension for abstract submission is April 26th, 2022

 About the Drug Design & Development Seminar (DDDS)